-The accompanying financial statements present the net position of the Group at May 31, 2014 and May 31, 2013, and the changes in net position and cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America, which recognize revenues from contributions and earnings when earned, and expenditures when liabilities are incurred.
+The accompanying financial statements present the net position of the Group at May 31, 2015 and May 31, 2014, and the changes in net position and cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America, which recognize revenues from contributions and earnings when earned, and expenditures when liabilities are incurred.

-Member contributions include the monthly premiums charged to each participating governmental units and include costs for administrative services as well as insurance charges.
+Member contributions include the monthly funding rates charged to each participating governmental unit and include costs for administrative services as well as insurance charges.
 Contributions are recorded as revenue during the period in which the Group is obligated to provide services to its members.
 The unearned portion of contributions for a coverage period is reported as advanced contributions and are recorded as liabilities until earned.

-Under Governmental Accounting Standards Boards (GASB) Statement No. 20, Accounting and Reporting for Proprietary Funds and Other Governmental Entities that use Proprietary Fund Accounting, the Group has elected to apply accounting standards applicable to the private sector issued on or before November 30, 1989, unless those standards conflict with or contradict pronouncements of the Governmental Accounting Standards Board.
-Operating revenues and expenses result from providing health insurance to its member governments.
-All other revenues and expenses are reported as non-operating.
+Under Governmental Accounting Standards Boards (GASB) Statement No. 20, Accounting and Reporting for Proprietary Funds and Other Governmental Entities that use Proprietary Fund Accounting, the Group has elected to apply accounting standards applicable to the private sector issued on or before November 30, 1989, unless those standards conflict with or contradict pronouncements of the Governmental